godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

 .. note::

-    If you use an index below 0 or greater than array size - the shader will crash and break rendering.
+    If you use an index either below 0 or greater than array size - the shader will crash and break rendering.
 To prevent this, use ``length()``, ``if``, or ``clamp()`` functions to ensure the index is between 0 and the array's length.
 Always carefully test and check your code.
 If you pass a constant